gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 * **mandatory** components represent essential components to be found to infer the System presence.
-* **accessory** components correspond to components that can be found in some systems occurrence, or fastly evolving components that are hard to detect with a single profile.
+* **accessory** components correspond to components that can be found in some systems occurrence, or quickly evolving components that are hard to detect with a single profile.
 * **neutral** components used to build the clusters but not take in account to build the system.
 * **forbidden** components are components which presence is eliminatory for the System assessment.